 Large sites consuming an annual quantity (AQ) greater than 732,000 kWh may be asked to switch off their supply.
 There are exceptions for some organisations.
-For example, if a loss of gas may cause damage to plant and equipment, or if a site is a key public service such as hospital.
-These consumers are classified as 'Priority Consumers'.
+For example, if a loss of gas may cause damage to plant and equipment, or if a site is a key public service such as a hospital.
+These consumers are classified as 'priority consumers'.

-How do I know if I am a Gas Priority Consumer?
+How do I know if I am a gas priority consumer?

-As your gas supplier, we can check if you have been allocated Priority Consumer status, based on the current industry classification.
+As your gas supplier, we can check if you have been allocated priority consumer status, based on the current industry classification.

-At present, there are two Priority Consumer categories:
+At present, there are three priority consumer categories: